Margin (typography): The printed book

 With the invention of the printing press, books began to be manufactured in large numbers.
 As paper began to be produced in bulk, page size and shape were increasingly determined by the size and shape of mould which was most practical for producers.
 As pages became more standardized, so did the size and shape of margins.
 In general, margins in books have grown smaller over time.
 The wide margins common during the Renaissance have given way to much narrower proportions.
 However, there is still much variation depending on the size and purpose of the book.

 The digital page

-Computers and the Internet have revolutionized our consumption of the written word.
-Books can now exist without physical pages, and text can be viewed on a myriad of devices.
-In the early days of the Internet, the concept of margins was foreign to web browsers.
-However, as computer screens got bigger this became an issue for the readability and aesthetics of text.
-The invention of more sophisticated techniques such as CSS allowed designers to control the margins of their web pages and leave more white space.
-Although margin-less web pages do still exist, today it is generally understood that having wide enough margins to provide adequate white space around text is important to the usability and readability of digital text.
-In fact, margins become even more important because web content shares visual space with other elements such as the web browser's interface, as well as other icons and windows.
+Digital typesetting allows text to be viewed on screens with or without visible pages.
+Historically, it was common for internet pages to not use margins for this reason.
+With the development of larger screens and better graphics processing, the addition of aesthetics, and thus margins, became a focus.